-Notes: Differences in labor market tightness and vacancy duration across local labor markets from model and data.
-The left panel shows (demeaned) dispersion in log labor market tightness from the data on the 18 largest MSAs in the United States (blue circles) and the model prediction (red line).
-The right panel shows (demeaned) dispersion in log vacancy duration from German local labor market data (blue circles) and the model prediction (red line).
+Notes: Differences in labor market tightness and vacancy filling rates across local labor markets from model and data.
+The left panel shows (demeaned) dispersion in log labor market tightness from the data on the 18 largest MSAs in the United States (blue dots) and the model prediction (red line).
+The right panel shows (demeaned) dispersion in log vacancy filling rates from the same data (blue dots) and the model prediction (red line).
 The horizontal axes in both panels show the log deviation of the unemployment-employment ratio for local labor markets.